 Most private companies in Finland require Finnish or Swedish language proficiency in their job ads because they are obligated to serve in their local language.
-However, more and more companies in Helsinki and Espoo are becoming more open to the ideas of adopting English as the general work language.
-The progress is slow but it is getting there.
+However, more and more companies in Helsinki and Espoo are becoming more open to the idea of adopting English as the general work language.
+The progress is slow, but it is getting there.

 Step 2: Write a short and direct cover letter

 A cover letter is a one-page document you usually submit in your job application, along with your CV.
-It aims to sell your skills to the employer and the specific job you are applying to.
-Make it compelling and engaging enough that the recruiter would want to review your CV, or even call you for an interview.
+It aims to sell your skills to the employer and the job you are applying for.
+Make it compelling and engaging enough that the recruiter would want to review your CV or call you for an interview.

-Most companies in Finland are more casual than formal, which is why the cover letter can be written directly in the email rather than an attached form.
-This way, the recruiting manager will be able to see the information directly in the email rather than opening a separate PDF file.
+Most companies in Finland are more casual than formal, which is why the cover letter can be written directly in the email rather than in an attached form.
+This way, the recruiting manager can see the information directly in the email rather than opening a separate PDF file.

 The cover letter should be short and direct to the point.
-There could be hundreds of applicants for the job so no beating around the bush.
-Tell them why should they hire you, what makes you stand out, maybe despite being a foreigner who doesn't speak Finnish.
+There could be hundreds of applicants for the job, so there is no beating around the bush.
+Tell them why they should hire you, what makes you stand out, maybe despite being a foreigner who doesn't speak Finnish.

 Are you located near their office?
-If the company is in Vantaa, chances are, the company will hire someone who lives in Vantaa rather than someone who lives elsewhere, especially if the company you are applying to is a local SME (small medium enterprise).
+If the company is in Vantaa, chances are, the company will hire someone who lives in Vantaa rather than elsewhere, especially if the company you are applying to is a local SME (small, medium enterprise).

 Does your skill match their requirements?
-Every worker in Finland has to pass a 3-year vocational school degree to become a cleaner, restaurant worker, construction worker or a caregiver.
-During the studies, students have to go through a three-six month training period to companies with no salary or a salary below the minimal requirements before passing their degree.
+Every worker in Finland has to pass a 3-year vocational school degree to become a cleaner, restaurant worker, construction worker, or caregiver.
+During the studies, students must undergo a three-six month training period at companies with no salary or a salary below the minimum requirements before passing their degree.

 Why?
-90% of companies in Finland are SME with less than 10 employees.
-Hiring an incompetent employee who needs training takes longer time and more effort for the entrepreneur.
-Finland is also heavily regulated in taxes, insurances, health, and other employment benefits that require the companies to comply.
-Failing to adhere with all the regulations and the minimum policies of the trade unions is expensive and risky for the SME business.
-This is why most companies will hire new employees for part-time work with consideration of full-time employment or enter for a trainership programme through TE-office or educational institutions before considering full employment.
+90% of companies in Finland are SMEs with less than ten employees.
+Hiring an incompetent employee who needs training takes longer and more effort for the entrepreneur.
+Finland is also heavily regulated in taxes, insurance, health, and other employment benefits that require the companies to comply.
+Failing to adhere to all the regulations and the minimum policies of the trade unions is expensive and risky for the SME business.
+This is why most companies will hire new employees for part-time work with consideration of full-time employment or enter a traineeship program through TE-office or educational institutions before considering full career.

 Step 3: Fill your CV with detailed information

-The CV should give a current and detailed description about your work, education, skills, hobbies, competences, and possible references with their contact information.
-A job title is not enough, so instead, describe thoroughly but briefly your work experiences , what you've done and achieved during the work period.
+The CV should provide a detailed description of your work, education, skills, hobbies, competencies, and possible references with their contact information.
+A job title is not enough, so instead, describe thoroughly but briefly your work experiences and what you've done and achieved during the work period.

-Include companies that are relevant to your job application and the career advancements you have accomplished.
+Include companies relevant to your job application and the career advancements you have accomplished.
 If you have work experience in an international work environment, add its website.
 Avoid mentioning multiple short-term jobs that lasted less than two years.
-If you do mention them, explain why you have worked in a short-term basis.
-The trial period in Finland lasts four-six months, which makes sense why companies are more interested in hiring an employee who is committed for the long-term period.
+If you say them, explain why you have worked on a short-term basis.
+The trial period in Finland lasts four-six months, making sense why companies are more interested in hiring an employee committed for the long-term period.

-Leave out details about your personal life eg. family and children, age, status of being married or being single, status of gender.
-If you have a long and difficult name, put a nickname so it will be easier for the recruiter to contact you.
+Leave out details about your personal life, e.g., family and children, age, the status of being married or single, and gender.
+If you have a long and complicated name, put a nickname so it will be easier for the recruiter to contact you.
 Finnish people will pronounce your name on how it is written.